Kenya

 Spot the lions at the Nairobi National Park!

 While the best suggestion that I can offer you is to go for the early morning safari that starts at 6’O clock, which one needs to book it in advance.
 We didn’t do the bookings beforehand, hence we had to go for the 11 AM game drive, which apparently isn’t a good time to spot the animals (as the sun gets to the center and the heat waves become intolerable, most animals tend to hide behind the bushes).
-Our AirBnB host wasn’t quite happy with the fact that we were going for this particular one, and she warned us that we might return back without spotting much!
+Our Airbnb host wasn’t quite happy with the fact that we were going for this particular one, and she warned us that we might return back without spotting much!

 But, nothing of that sort happened!
 In fact, we were so incredibly blessed that we spotted even the rarest ones – like the black rhinos and the secretary bird!
 Our guide, Haroun, was an expert and he would trace the animals from a distance.
 His knowledge about the flora & fauna of the region mesmerized me, and we were super happy when he showed us a pack of lions – the Kingfisher pack – as they have been named!